[]

 </wj-input-number>

 Wijmo event handlers are defined as functions with two parameters: sender and event argument.
-When you bind to a component event, you should specify the name of a function with this signature as a binding source.
+While binding to a component event, you must define an event handler method according to the API type used by your Vue component.

 <template>